Board of Management

 Article 71.
 Organization of use of condominiums

-1. For each condominium, a management board must be formed to act as representative of owners and users in protecting their rights and legitimate interests in the course of using the condominium.
+1. For each condominium, a Building Owner's Committee must be formed to act as representative of owners and users in protecting their rights and legitimate interests in the course of using the condominium.

 Within twelve months after condominiums are put to use, developers shall have to organize meetings of condominium owners and users (hereinafter called the condominium meetings) to elect management boards.
 Developers shall have to prepare relevant contents for consideration and decision at the condominium meetings.

-Pending the establishment of a management board, developers shall have to perform the tasks of the management board.
+Pending the establishment of a Building Owner's Committee, developers shall have to perform the tasks of the Owner's Committee.

-2. A condominium management board shall comprise representatives of owners and users of such condominium.
+2. A Building Owner's Committee shall comprise representatives of owners and users of such condominium.

 3. The membership of a management board shall be decided by the condominium meeting.
 The term of a management board shall be three years at most.
 The management boards shall operate on the principle of collectiveness and decision by majority.

-Article 72.- Rights and responsibilities of management boards
+Article 72.- Rights and responsibilities of Building Owner's Committee

-The condominium management board shall have the following rights and responsibilities:
+The Building Owner's Committee shall have the following rights and responsibilities:

 1. To elaborate internal rules on the use of the condominium, suitable to the specific conditions of the condominium and in accordance with the provisions of law and submit them to the condominium meetings for consideration and adoption;